-The big difference is that, unlike a credit card, these companies allow customers to pay back the borrowed amount in equal monthly instalments rather than charging interest.
+The big difference is that unlike a credit card, BNPL services like Afterpay allow customers to repay the borrowed amount in equal monthly instalments rather than charging interest.
 This means you know exactly how much you owe each month, rather than it changing based on the debt and interest.
-It’s no wonder this service is such a hit with so many shoppers.
+It’s no wonder these services are such a hit with so many shoppers.

 How does Afterpay affect your credit score?

 When you sign up for Afterpay, approval is almost immediate.
 During this process, you agree to terms of service.
 As a customer, you grant Afterpay permission to make any enquiries, either directly or indirectly, about your identity and your ability to make payments on time.

 This permission would also include letting Afterpay check your credit report if they see fit.
 They may not check your credit but if they do it will be recorded in your credit file.

 Will Afterpay affect my credit score negatively?

 The ease of shopping with Afterpay could encourage you to spend more than you would have typically.
 These spending patterns could lead you to financial stress where you miss a payment.